essif-lab/framework/docs/terms/legal-system.md

 typeid: legal-system
 stage: draft
 hoverText: "Legal-system: a system in which rules are defined, and mechanisms for their enforcement and conflict resolution are (implicitly or explicitly) specified."
+glossaryText: "a system in which rules are defined, and mechanisms for their enforcement and conflict resolution are (implicitly or explicitly) specified."
 ---

 ### Short Description